 No. Sub-objective Strategy score Measures v the sub-ob which support jective Predicted outcomes by 2030 from Strategy (based on 3-hour AM peak model outputs) 4.2 Minimise the impact of transport on water quality • ROAD2 New Luas line Lucan to Poolbeg Dublin Port Tunnel- Poolbeg link Actual impact will be determined by the mitigation levels attached to delivery of individual schemes.
-4.3 Reduce greenhouse gases associated with transport alternative neasures which provide is to the car and/ or d vehicle use, as per 4.1 The preferred package has a positive impact upon the levels of CO 2 emissions, with a 7% reduction in all-day levels showing in environmental modelling, with no improvement in vehicle fuel use assumed.
+4.3 Reduce greenhouse gases associated with transport alternative neasures which provide is to the car and/ or d vehicle use, as per 4.1 The preferred package has a positive impact upon the levels of CO_2 emissions, with a 7% reduction in all-day levels showing in environmental modelling, with no improvement in vehicle fuel use assumed.
 4.4 Improve efficiency in the use of natural resources, especially non-renewable ones, (e.g. land, materials, fuels) Includes mitigation around delivery of infrastructure schemes listed under 4.2 and other construction (e.g. new stops and interchanges etc.)as well as vehicles.
 Also related to fossil fuel consumption so will be met by measures which reduce car vehicle usage as in 4.1.
-The Strategy has marginal negative impacts on use of natural construction materials, neutral impacts upon agricultural soil resources - though it scores positively in reducing the consumption of fossil fuels due to the very large reduction in car kms, so overall, the package has marginal positive benefits 4.5 Minimise the impact of noise and vibration and Rail me alternatives additionally ROAD4 ROAD5 ROAD11 FRT2 FRT3 FRT4 Valking/Cycling, Bus asures which provide to the car and Traffic management on local authority roads Traffic management on strategic roads Reducing vehicles' environmental impacts Management of Heavy Goods Vehicles Planning for Distribution and Servicing Low emission freight vehicles Road use charging Direct noise impacts on populations close to roads have been modelled, and found to fall on 49% of road links, due to the large reduction in peak vehicle kilometres of 31%, hence the positive score.
+The Strategy has marginal negative impacts on use of natural construction materials, neutral impacts upon agricultural soil resources - though it scores positively in reducing the consumption of fossil fuels due to the very large reduction in car kms, so overall, the package has marginal positive benefits 4.5 Minimise the impact of noise and vibration All of the Walking/Cycling, Bus and Rail measures which provide alternatives to the car and additionally:ROAD4Traffic management on local authority roadsROAD5Traffic management on strategic roadsROAD11Reducing vehicles' environmental impactsFRT2Management of Heavy Goods VehiclesFRT3Planning for Distribution and ServicingFRT4Low emission freight vehiclesTDM3Road use charging Direct noise impacts on populations close to roads have been modelled, and found to fall on 49% of road links, due to the large reduction in peak vehicle kilometres of 31%, hence the positive score.
 Measures to reduce large freight vehicle access to town centres will also assist locally, as will targeted restrictions and improvements in vehicle design - though actual per vehicle noise levels were not assumed to fall in modelling work (compared to the 'Do Minimum' scenario).